airbytehq/airbyte/docs/understanding-airbyte/configuring-airbyte.md

 The recommended way to run an Airbyte Docker deployment is via the Airbyte repo's `docker-compose.yaml` and `.env` file.

-Modifying the `.env` file is all that is needed.
+In this manner, modifying the `.env` file is all that is needed.
 The `docker-compose.yaml` file injects appropriate variables into the containers.

+If you want to manage your own docker files, please look at the existing docker file to ensure applications get the correct variables.

 ## Kubernetes Deployments